sousacruz/vanhackSPFair24th/README.md

 # SkipOnTheFly - VanHack SP Fair 2018
-Project developed for the SkipTheDishes challenge at Vanhack Sao Paulo Fair 2.0

-The SkipOnTheFly is an Rest API for a mobile features to help couriers find orders waiting for delivers.
+A project developed for the SkipTheDishes challenge at Vanhack Sao Paulo Fair 2.0 The SkipOnTheFly is a Rest API for client consumer including features to help couriers find orders waiting for delivery.

 ## Features
 * As a couriers I want to...